sutigit/csb-project/README.md

 ## Frontend installation
+Open a new terminal window.
 Now back from the parent folder, navigate into the `frontend` folder:
 ```
 # ./